jbock-java/jbock/README.md

 The property of being either optional or required is called *skew*.
 There are four different skews:
 *required*, *optional*, *repeatable* and *flag*.
-The skew is mostly
+In this case the skew is
 determined by the return type of the option's or parameter's `abstract` method, according to the following rules.

 ### Skew rules

-These rules apply for options and params that define neither a custom mapper nor collector:
+These rules apply for options and params that define neither a custom mapper nor collector, as in the `MyCommand` example:

 #### Skew table A